lemondoroshow/desertTortoiseDensity/README.md

-# ACFIT
+# desertTortoiseDensity
-The code and data repository for the Autoregressive and Climate Forecasting Index for Tortoises (ACFIT), used to measure desert tortoise (Gopherus agassizii) vulnerabilities in the Mojave Desert.
+The code and data repository for density analysis of the desert tortoise (Gopherus agassizii) in the Mojave Desert.